My friend Emily is doing exactly that.

-And I ask, Abba… do I love You more than this life?
+And I ask, Father… do I love You more than this life?

 Fear makes an attempt at my mind, shouting that I don’t know what’s around the corner, that things can seem hopeless.
 Anxiety makes a stab at my heart, threatening to move in and make itself at home, telling me to white-knuckle hold on people and my own effort, to avoid pain (which we all know is impossible).

 But He is there.
 Letting me run through my feelings, letting me race through my self-reflection, wrestling with lies to embrace Truth.

 being with You is what You have always wanted for me, what You still want for me.

 being with You has been Your plan from the very beginning in the garden. it’s why You sent Jesus, it’s why You made a way.

 thank You for the gift of Your Spirit, a gift of love, to be present with me constantly now. a part of You, to be my life Companion until the day I arrive at Your true side.

 leaving this life is how that happens for me. dying here means being there, being home, with You.

 “Father, I desire that they also, whom you have given me, may be with me where I am, to see my glory that you have given me because you loved me before the foundation of the world,” Jesus says (John 17:24).

 I ask for His help, because I sometimes have a hard time putting all the wonders of this life, as marvelous and beautiful and lovely as they are, in their proper places.
 There are so many joys that we get to taste here — family, friends, adventures.
 And I am a deep feeler, an emotional, passionate being.
 I soak up life with my whole self, and am unabashed in it.